nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Deleting an activity: `activity /delete`

 > Deletes an existing activity from a particular session.<br>
-> An activity represents a single group activity and stores its name, costs and the name of the payer.<br>
-> A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format: `activity /delete /sid [SESSION_ID] /aid [ACTIVITY_ID]`